-The synoptic-scale wind systems are further illustrated in the vertical cross sections in Fig. 3.
-At $120^{\circ}$ W (Fig. 3a), a pronounced polar jet maximum is visible at $50-60^{\circ}$ N, which is also evident in the 200 hPa horizontal wind in Fig. 2.
-Further southward, the tropopause break at $30^{\circ}$ N features comparatively weak westerly winds, followed by high-altitude easterlies in the tropics.
-The western North Atlantic (Fig. 3b) exhibits two distinct zonal west-wind maxima, which can be interpreted as the jet exit region of the STJ and the entry region of a jet streak of the PFJ.
-The cross section at $100^{\circ}$ E (Fig. 3c) again shows a sequence of zonal winds, with highaltitude easterlies in the tropics, followed by the STJ, and further northward the rotational components of a cyclonic system over Siberia.
+The synoptic scale wind systems are further illustrated in the vertical cross sections in Fig. 3.
+At 120° W (Fig. 3a), a pronounced polar jet maximum is visible at $50 - 60^{\circ}$ N, which is also evident in the vertically integrated horizontal wind in Fig. 2.
+Further southward, the tropopause break at 30° N features comparatively weak westerly winds, followed by high altitude easterlies in the tropics.
+The northwest Atlantic (Fig. 3b) exhibits two distinct zonal westwind maxima, which can be interpreted as the jet exit region of the STJ and the entry region of a jet streak of the PFJ.
+The cross section at 100° E (Fig. 3c) again shows a sequence of zonal winds, with high altitude easterlies in the tropics, followed by the STJ, and further northward the rotational components of a cyclonic system over Siberia.

-We proceed with the analysis of the vertical and geographical distribution of strong vertical wind shear exceeding the threshold value $S_t^2 = 4 \times 10^{-4} \text{ s}^{-2}$ .
-Figure 4 shows the zonally averaged relative occurrence frequency of strong vertical wind shear $S^2 \ge S_t^2$ on a logarithmic color scale for the Northern Hemisphere on 11 September 2017.
-Figure 4a reveals three meridional regions of exceptional occurrence frequencies located in the UTLS region: one in the tropics, one at 30-40° N, and a third one at midlatitudes.
-Rearranging the grid volumes in a tropopause-relative vertical coordinate system depending on their vertical distance from the LRT (Fig. 4b and c) concentrates the maxima of strong wind shear occurrence in all three regions in a vertical layer of about 1-2 km in extent directly above the LRT.
+We proceed with the analysis of the vertical and geographical distribution of strong vertical wind shear exceeding the threshold value $S_t^2 = 4 \cdot 10^{-4} \text{ s}^{-2}$.
+Figure 4 shows the zonally averaged relative occurrence frequency of strong vertical wind shear 240 $S^2 \ge S_t^2$ on a logarithmic color scale, for the northern hemisphere on 11 September 2017.
+Figure 4a reveals three meridional regions of exceptional occurrence frequencies located in the UTLS region, one in the tropics, one at $30 - 40^\circ$ N, and a third one at midlatitudes.
+Rearranging the grid volumes in a tropopause-relative vertical coordinate system depending on their vertical distance from the LRT (Fig. 4b and c) concentrates the maxima of strong wind shear occurrence in all three regions to a vertical layer of about 1-2 km extent directly above the LRT.
 Secondary occurrence frequency maxima can be identified closely below the tropopause in all three meridional regions.